Ocean Grove (band): 2018–2021: Line-up changes and Flip Phone Fantasy

 On 2 May 2018, Ocean Grove signed a worldwide publishing deal with BMG.
 In an interview with Depth magazine, Dale Tanner revealed that the band was working on material for a new album, then stating in a separate interview with Spotlight Report that a new single would come out later in the year with a new album possibly coming out in 2019.

 On 14 December 2018, Ocean Grove released a new single "Glass Gloss", and announced that vocalist Luke Holmes and guitarist Jimmy Hall would be leaving the band and will be performing with the band for the last time at the Unify Gathering on 11 January 2019, with the band continuing on as a four-piece.

 On 3 February 2019, the band released a teaser for their new member in the style of the Tony Hawk's Pro Skater character selection menu.
 On 4 February 2019, they premiered a new single, 'Ask for the Anthem' and announced the addition of Twiggy Hunter to the lineup as bassist and backing vocalist, with Dale Tanner moving to full-time frontman.
 On 1 October 2021, the band announced the departure of live guitarist Matt Henley.

-2022: Up in the Air Forever
+2022–present: Up in the Air Forever and Oddworld

 In January 2022, the group announced their third studio album, Up in the Air Forever will be released on 22 April 2022.
-The album is billed as a "10-track, genre-bending epic musical journey" and was proceeded by the singles "Cali Sun", "Silver Lining" and "Sex Dope Gold".
+The album was proceeded by the singles "Cali Sun", "Silver Lining" and "Sex Dope Gold", and featured a more melodic alternative rock-influenced sound.

-Style

-Ocean Grove's musical style is generally considered as nu metal, grunge, nu metalcore and hardcore punk.
-The band themselves often describe their sound as "Odd World Music".
+In May 2024, the band announced the launch of their own label, Oddworld Records, while also officially signing to SharpTone Records.
+Ocean Grove released the single "Fly Away" that May and "My Disaster" in July 2024, showcasing a more aggressive metalcore influence within their nu metal sound.
+In August of that year, they released the single "Raindrop" and announced their fourth album (and first for SharpTone), Oddworld, released on 22 November 2024.
+It's during this album campaign where the band revealed that since their departure that both Matthew Kopp and Luke Holmes have been involved in the band in varying degrees in the background, and though they may perform at select shows live they will remain predominantly as studio members for the foreseeable, referring to the whole group as "The Oddworld Collective."

+Musical style

+Ocean Grove is a nu metal and alternative metal band.
+They have also incorporated elements of metalcore, hip-hop, hardcore punk, and grunge.
+The band has described their sound as "Odd World Music" and reference it as such in their lyrics.
+Louder Sound described the group's sound as a "scattershot cocktail of hardcore, nu metal, grunge, alt-rock and electronic hip-hop."